With summer winding down in Wisconsin Rapids, now is an ideal time to get a head start on air conditioner maintenance.

-Then use the vacuum to cautiously clean the metallic fins.
-These components are also known as condenser coils and transfer heat away from your equipment.
+Then run the vacuum to cautiously clean the metallic fins.
+These parts are also known as condenser coils and divert heat away from your system.

-You need to be considerate of these fine coils.
-Warped or crushed fins can affect efficiency.
+You need to be careful with these delicate coils.
+Bent or crumpled fins can impact efficiency.

 3. Fix Bent Fins

-Use a butter knife to rearrange bent fins.
+Use a butter knife to straighten bent fins.
 You can also get a fin comb from an appliance part store.
-A pro from Rapids Sheet Metal Works Inc should handle large amounts of damage.
+A pro from Rapids Sheet Metal Works Inc should handle severe damage.

 4. Clean the Inside

-After removing the fan, dig out leaves and other yard rubbish.
-Then wipe the inside of the unit with a wet rag.
+After taking out the fan, dig out leaves and other yard rubbish.
+Then wipe the inside of the equipment with a wet rag.

-The only coil cleaner you have to have is water.
-Use gentle pressure from a hose nozzle to rinse the fins, spraying water from the inside out.
-Reinstall the fan once you’re completed.
+The only coil cleaner you need is water.
+Use slight pressure from a hose nozzle to wash the fins, showering water from the inside out.
+Replace the fan once you’re completed.

 5. Test Your Air Conditioner

 You can now restore power and turn your air conditioner back on.
-If it’s not working properly, reach out to us a call at 715-301-0256.
+If it’s not operating properly, reach out to us a call at 715-301-0256.